Qué bonito amor

-Qué bonito amor (International Title:Beautiful Love, Literally:What a Beautiful Love) is a Mexican telenovela produced by Salvador Mejía Alexandre for Televisa that aired on Canal de las Estrellas from October 22, 2012 to June 2, 2013.
-It is based on La Hija del Mariachi, produced by Colombian's RCN Television and written by Mónica Agudelo in 2006-2007.
-Production of Qué bonito amor officially started on August 9, 2012.
-In the United States the telenovela aired on Univision from April 15, 2013 to October 4, 2013.
+Qué bonito amor (International Title:Beautiful Love, Literally:What a Beautiful Love) is a Mexican telenovela produced by Salvador Mejía Alexandre for Televisa that aired on Canal de las Estrellas from 22 October 2012, to 2 June 2013.
+It is based on La hija del mariachi, produced by Colombian's RCN Television and written by Mónica Agudelo in 2006–2007.
+Production of Qué bonito amor officially started on 9 August 2012.
+In the United States the telenovela aired on Univision from 15 April 2013 to 4 October 2013.

 Jorge Salinas, Danna García and Pablo Montero star as the protagonists, while Malillany Marin, Roberto Palazuelos, Marcelo Buquet, and Salvador Pineda star as the antagonists.